python/cpython/Doc/library/datetime.rst

    are equal to the given :class:`.time` object's.
 If the *tzinfo* argument is provided, its value is used to set the :attr:`.tzinfo` attribute of the result, otherwise the :attr:`~.time.tzinfo` attribute of the *time* argument is used.
-If the *date* argument is a :class:`.datetime` object, its time components and :attr:`.tzinfo` attributes are ignored.
+If the *date* argument is a :class:`!datetime` object, its time components and :attr:`.tzinfo` attributes are ignored.

    For any :class:`.datetime` object ``d``,